Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Abstract

 \section{Abstract}

 Convex clustering is a modern method with both hierarchical and $k$-means clustering characteristics.
-Although convex clustering can capture the complex clustering structure hidden in data, the existing convex clustering algorithms are not scalable to large data sets with sample sizes greater than ten thousand.
-Moreover, it is known that convex clustering sometimes fails to produce hierarchical clustering structures.
-This undesirable phenomenon is called cluster split and makes it difficult to interpret clustering results.
-In this paper, we propose convex clustering through majorization-minimization (CCMM)---an iterative algorithm that uses cluster fusions and sparsity to enforce a complete cluster hierarchy with reduced memory usage.
-In the CCMM algorithm, the diagonal majorization technique makes a highly efficient update for each iteration.
-With a current desktop computer, the CCMM algorithm can solve a single clustering problem featuring over one million objects in seven-dimensional space within 70 seconds.
+Although convex clustering can capture complex clustering structures hidden in data, the existing convex clustering algorithms are not scalable to large data sets with sample sizes greater than several thousands.
+Moreover, it is known that convex clustering sometimes fails to produce a complete hierarchical clustering structure.
+This issue arises if clusters split up or the minimum number of possible clusters is larger than the desired number of clusters.
+In this paper, we propose convex clustering through majorization-minimization (CCMM)---an iterative algorithm that uses cluster fusions and a highly efficient updating scheme derived using diagonal majorization.
+Additionally, we explore different strategies to ensure that the hierarchical clustering structure terminates in a single cluster.
+With a current desktop computer, CCMM efficiently solves convex clustering problems featuring over one million objects in seven-dimensional space, achieving a solution time of 51 seconds on average.